-- 1. Open the Settings menu and choose Preferences. - 2.
-In the Preferences window, switch to the Capture Time tab. - 3.
-Under "Capture time options" select Start and end on schedule. - 4.
-Next to Start time, enter the time and date when you want to start the recording. - 5.
+- 2. Under "Capture time options" select Start and end on schedule. - 3.
+Next to Start time, enter the time and date when you want to start the recording. - 4.
 Next to End after, enter the length of the recording.

 The recording is now set to automatically start and end at the given time.